Bourgain's condition, sticky Kakeya, and new examples: Introduction

 \subsection{Geometric characterization of Bourgain's condition}

-We find a new purely geometric characterization of Bourgain's condition, which is transparently invariant with respect to diffeomorphisms in $\x$ and $\xi$ separately.
-It also quickly leads to a reduction from a sticky version of Conjecture \ref{conj: Bourgain Kakeya} in dimension $n$ to the classical sticky Kakeya conjecture in dimension $n$.
+We find a new purely geometric characterization of Bourgain's condition which is transparently invariant with respect to diffeomorphisms in $\x$ and $\xi$ separately.
+The characterization quickly leads to a reduction from a sticky version of Conjecture \ref{conj: Bourgain Kakeya} in dimension $n$ to the classical sticky Kakeya conjecture in dimension $n$ (the informal version of this is Theorem \ref{thm: sticky reduction informal} and the formal version is Theorem \ref{thm: sticky reduction formal}).